technomancy/leiningen/doc/PLUGINS.md

 nil if it's run outside a project directory.
-If you are inside a project, Leiningen should change to the root of that project before launching the JVM, but some other tools using the `leiningen-core` library may not behave the same way, so for greatest portability check the `:root` key of the project map and work from there.
+If you are inside a project, Leiningen should change to the root of that project before launching the JVM, but some other tools using the `leiningen-core` library (IDE integration, etc) may not behave the same way, so for greatest portability check the `:root` key of the project map and work from there.

 ### Documentation